-The University of Akron requires all incoming students to complete an online education program entitled Think About It, through the education technology company Everfi.
+The University of Akron requires all incoming students to complete an online education program entitled Creating a Culture of Respect, through the education technology company Everfi.
 Additionally, new incoming students are invited to attend and participate in New Roo Weekend, where they can access prevention and awareness programing, even if not required to take it.
 Incoming students are also encouraged to take the Akron Experience Course which features Title IX education and prevention training embedded in its content.